 The Maryland General Corporation Law contains provisions that may discourage, delay or make more difficult a change in control of us or the removal of our directors.
 In addition, our board of directors may, without stockholder action, authorize the issuance of shares of stock in one or more classes or series, including preferred stock.
 Our charter and bylaws contain provisions that limit liability and provide for indemnification of our directors and officers.
 These provisions and others also may have the effect of deterring hostile takeovers or delaying changes in control or management.
-We are generally prohibited from engaging in mergers and other business combinations with stockholders that beneficially own 10.0% or more of the voting power of our outstanding voting stock, or with their affiliates, for five years after the most recent date on which such stockholders became the beneficial owners of 10.0% or more of the voting power of our outstanding voting stock.
-Business Combinations."
+We are generally prohibited from engaging in mergers and other business combinations with stockholders that beneficially own 10.0% or more of the voting power of our outstanding voting stock, or with their affiliates, for five years after the most recent date on which such stockholders became the beneficial owners of 10.0% or more of the voting power of our outstanding voting stock and thereafter unless our directors and stockholders approve the business combination in the prescribed manner.
+See "Description of Our Capital Stock-Business Combinations."
 Maryland law may discourage third parties from trying to acquire control of us and increase the difficulty of consummating such an offer.